deckhouse/virtualization/docs/ADMIN_GUIDE.md

 #### Placement settings

-The `.spec.nodeSelector` block is optional, it allows you to specify the nodes that will host VMs using this vmclass:
+The `.spec.nodeSelector` block is optional.
+It allows you to specify the nodes that will host VMs using this vmclass:

 ```yaml
   spec: